Mathematical Methods of Theoretical Physics: Solution of the Schr odinger equation for a hydrogen atom

 which would later bear his name -- and asked you if you could be so kind to please solve it for him.
-Actually, by Schr\"odinger's own account \cite{ANDP:ANDP19263840404} he handed over this eigenwert equation to Hermann Klaus Hugo Weyl; in this instance he was not dissimilar from Einstein, who seemed to have employed a (human) computator on a very regular basis.
-Schr\"odinger might also have hinted that $\mu$, $e$, and $\epsilon_0$ stand for some (reduced) mass, charge, and the permittivity of the vacuum, respectively, $\hbar$ is a constant of (the dimension of) action, and $E$ is some eigenvalue which must be determined from the solution of (\ref{2011-m-ch-qae-sebf}).
+Actually, by Schr\"odinger's own account\cite[-30mm]{ANDP:ANDP19263840404} this is exactly what he did: \marginnote{In two-particle situations without external forces it is common to define the reduced mass $\mu$ by $\frac{1}{\mu} = \frac{1}{m_1} +\frac{1}{m_2}= \frac{m_2+m_1}{m_1m_2}$, or $\mu= \frac{m_1m_2}{m_2+m_1}$, where $m_1$ and $m_2$ are the masses of the constituent particles, respectively.
+In this case, one can identify the electron mass $m_e$ with $m_1$, and the nucleon (proton) mass $m_p\approx 1836 m_e \gg m_e$ with $m_2$, thereby allowing the approximation $\mu = \frac{m_e m_p}{m_e+m_p} \approx \frac{m_e m_p}{m_p} = m_e$.} he handed over this eigenwert equation to Hermann Klaus Hugo Weyl; in this instance, he was not dissimilar from Einstein, who seemed to have employed a (human) computist on a very regular basis.
+Schr\"odinger might also have hinted that $\mu$, $e$, and $\epsilon_0$ stand for some (reduced) mass, charge, and the permittivity of the vacuum, respectively, $\hslash$ is a constant of (the dimension of) action, and $E$ is some eigenvalue which must be determined from the solution of (\ref{2011-m-ch-qae-sebf}).

+So, what could you do?
+First, observe that the problem is spherical symmetric, as the potential just depends on the radius $r=\sqrt{{\bf x}\cdot {\bf x}}$, and also the Laplace operator $\Delta = \nabla \cdot \nabla $ allows spherical symmetry.
+Thus we could write the Schr\"odinger equation (\ref{2011-m-ch-qae-sebf}) in terms of spherical coordinates $(r, \theta ,\varphi )$, mentioned already as an example of orthogonal curvilinear coordinates in Equation~(\ref{2018-mm-ch-sc}), with